51st (Highland) Division: France 1940

 Major-General Victor Fortune took command of the division in 1937.
 In common with the rest of the British Army at the time, training and equipment had been insufficient in the years after World War 1.
 In 1938, after Chamberlain's visit to Munich, the decision had been taken to double the size of the Territorial Army, and the Highland Division had made good progress with this recruitment by the spring of 1939.

 The issue of equipment and the associated training remained a problem.
 For example: two years of regular army infantry training was compressed into 3 months; some mortar units had no experience with live ammunition until they got to the firing ranges in France; Bren gun carrier crews only received their equipment in the summer of 1939, leaving little time for training in operating and tactics.

 With the situation regarding Nazi Germany deteriorating and the threat of war on the rise, the 51st (Highland) Infantry Division was mobilised on 24 August 1939.
 In preparation for joining the BEF in France, the division travelled from Scotland to Aldershot, where it received final equipping and training.
 All units had arrived at Aldershot by 16 September 1939.
 The men were required to wear the standard British Army battledress of the day.
 The War Office had decided that kilts were not suited to modern mechanised warfare and did not provide protection in the event of a gas attack.
 Thus the men were required to hand in their kilts before embarking for France.

 In mid-January 1940 the division departed from Southampton and disembarked at the French port of Le Havre.
 On 28 January it came under command of I Corps of the British Expeditionary Force (BEF), under Lieutenant-General Michael Barker.
 His command also included the 1st and 2nd Infantry Divisions, both Regular Army formations.

 In February and March the 51st Division underwent a major reorganisation as per policies of the BEF.
 Some of the division's units were replaced by Regular Army formations.
 This was done with the intention of strengthening inexperienced Territorial divisions.
 The 23rd Field Regiment of the Royal Artillery, a Regular Army unit, replaced the 76th (Highland) Field Regiment, Royal Artillery, as one example of the changes made.
 The 76th (Highland) Field Regiment, Royal Artillery was transferred to the 3rd Infantry Division.
-On 22 April 1940 the 51st Division was detached from the rest of the BEF to come under command of the French Third Army.
+In early 1940 British formations facing neutral Belgium were posted to the French Army to gain experience on the frontier with Germany.
+At first single brigades were sent, but it was decided that whole divisions would be sent, and on 22 April 1940 the 51st Division was detached from the rest of the BEF to come under command of the French Third Army.
 The division was stationed in front of the Ouvrage Hackenberg fortress of the Maginot Line.